Boran/webfact-make/README.md

 Installation: Vagrant
 ---------------------
-See the Vagrant file for an automated install of a local VM with docker+webfacory container.
+See the vagrant.md document for an automated install of a local VM with docker+webfacory.

 Installation: step by step